KnowdeeAI/Manu-Eval/README.md

 # Manu-Eval: A Chinese Language Understanding Benchmark for Manufacturing Industry
-Dataset will be released after last round of review.
+Test set is released now.
+** Note: ** No answer included.
 We will also release a evaluation platform asap.